Dog Sledding in Quebec: Our Favorite Places

 - Auberge du Lac Morency, located next to Aventure Plein Air.

-- Magnificent 3-bedroom chalet in the heart of nature.
+- Beautiful 3-bedroom chalet surrounded by nature.

 - Spa hotel in Saint-Adèle.